Terrorism and Crimes of the State - POLI9170

 Learning outcomes

-4. Evaluate critically the strengths and weaknesses of competing theoretical approaches, derived from International Relations and Security Studies, to questions of terrorism, counter-terrorism and state terrorism in light of the empirical cases studied.
+4) Critically evaluate the strengths and weaknesses of competing theoretical approaches to terrorism, counterterrorism and state terrorism in light of the empirical cases studied

 Notes